antmicro/scalenode-cm4-baseboard/README.rst

 Overview
 ========

-This repository contains the PCB design files for a baseboard supporting Raspberry Pi Compute Module 4.
+This repository contains the PCB design files for a baseboard supporting System on Modules with pinout compatible with Raspberry Pi Compute Module 4 (CM4).
 The baseboard has been optimized for 19-inch rack mount installations for distributed multi-node computing systems.

 Key features